-We understand that many people use .show. to share important and newsworthy events.
+We understand that many people use our apps. to share important and newsworthy events.
 Some of these issues can involve graphic images.
-Because so many different people and age groups use .show, we may remove videos of intense, graphic violence to make sure .show stays appropriate for everyone.
+Because so many different people and age groups use our apps, we may remove videos of intense, graphic violence to make sure our apps stays appropriate for everyone.

 We understand that people often share this kind of content to condemn, raise awareness or educate.
 If you do share content for these reasons, we encourage you to caption your photo with a warning about graphic violence.
 Sharing graphic images for sadistic pleasure or to glorify violence is never allowed.

 Help us keep the community strong: